caioolivv/s16a_miscenter/README.md

 ## Getting the s16a frankenz P(z) catalog

 To get the s16a photo-z pdf data, we need to download the fits files for each of the tracts and fields from their [file system](https://hsc-release.mtk.nao.ac.jp/archive/filetree/s16a-shape-catalog/Sirius/).
 We also need to download the redshift bins definitions from there.
-To download the wanted `frankenz` P(z), we run the notebook `scrape_pz.ipynb`.
+To download the wanted `nnpz` P(z), we run the notebook `scrape_pz.ipynb`.
 Remember to add your credentials in the notebook.

 ## Matching the shear and cluster catalogs